JRegimbal/hat-box/_docs/information.md

 Since there is so much variation in supported hardware, there is no attempt to determine a level of performance.
 This information includes:

-* **Haptic Category**: Which haptic submodalities are controllable by the tool.
+* <span id="category">**Haptic Category**</span>: Which haptic submodalities are controllable by the tool.
 Specifically: vibrotactile, force-feedback, and temperature.
-* **Hardware Abstraction**: How generic the hardware is, ranging from a class of available device, to specific consumer products, to bespoke, custom-built devices.
+* <span id="abstraction">**Hardware Abstraction**</span>: How generic the hardware is, ranging from a class of available device, to specific consumer products, to bespoke, custom-built devices.
 Note that unless commercialized, open hardware devices are counted as "bespoke".

 ## Interaction and Interface Information